Health and Travel Alerts Learn More Left arrow

 Immerse yourself in the rich history and vibrant energy of Cartagena, Colombia, one of South America’s treasures, situated on the Caribbean coast and known as “The Jewel of the Indies.”
 From the historic walled Old Town, a UNESCO World Heritage Site, to a vibrant culinary scene, there are plenty of interesting things to do in Cartagena.

 Filled with romance, a spectrum of colors, historical points of interest, and authentic culture, Cartagena is a delight to explore.
-Whether you’re interested in discovering the city through its cuisine or spending the afternoon wandering around an old Spanish fortress, this South American city seems to have it all.
+Whether you’re interested in discovering the city through its cuisine or spending the afternoon wandering around an old Spanish fortress, this South American city offers a wide array of experiences.

 The nearby Rosario islands provide an idyllic escape for those looking to bask in the sun for part of the day, soaking up the Caribbean sun on a beautiful beach.